MistyCommunity/Documentation/src/content/misty-ii/robot/get-started.md

 ## Additional Resources

-You can find helper libraries, code samples, wrappers, and other useful tools for skill development in the [Misty Robotics Community](https://github.com/MistyCommunity) on GitHub.
+You can find helper libraries, code samples, wrappers, CAD files for Misty's exterior parts and mounting points, and other useful resources for building with Misty in the [Misty Robotics Community](https://github.com/MistyCommunity) on GitHub.
 For examples of working skills that use a variety of Misty's capabilities, see [Misty Skill Samples](https://github.com/MistySampleSkills/) on GitHub.